-Quizzes: In-class quizzes for points will be periodically used to assess student knowledge and progress.
+Quizzes: Both scheduled and unscheduled in-class quizzes for points will be periodically used to assess student knowledge and progress.
 There are no make-up quizzes.

 Assignments: In-class and take-home assignments related to current course topics will be given, including scientific reading and writing assignments as well as oral presentations.
 Details about these assignments will be provided at appropriate times during the semester.